BlockchainLabsNZ/rootcore-crowdsale/README.md

 During Presale: only whitelist addresses can contribute.
 During sale, whitelist accounts are allowed to transfer more than MAX_CONTRIBUTION

-TODO: Pass token args to the CrowdSaleController constuctor and not as constants.???
+TODO: Pass token args to the CrowdSaleController constuctor and not as constants.?

-###modifiers

 ### Per module description